 The code in these systems is highly guarded and there have even been court battles when programmers have left one firm to go to another, as to what information they are allowed to disclose.

 What this all boils down to is that as a retail trader, you will NEVER have the ability to purchase a viable trading system.
 The costs to make one are too high, the need to modify it too intense, but more so than that, it is a self-fulfilling prophecy that goes back to the Eddie Murphy bit.

-If you really had a trading system that automatically made you money, would you share the secret with the world by selling it, or would you just sit in a room all day long, doing the “Ron Jeremy”, and auto-pleasuring yourself in the form of coining money?
+If you really had a trading system that automatically made you money, would you share the secret with the world by selling it, or would you just sit in a room all day long, auto-pleasuring yourself in the form of coining money?

-Take my advice and use the “IKEA rule” when considering any trading related product purchases.
-The IKEA rule is based upon the 75/25 ratio, meaning 25% of the stuff they sell is decent quality, you just have to get through the 75% of the stuff they sell that is crap in order to find it.
+Take my advice and use the “IKEA rule” when considering purchasing any trading related product.
+The IKEA rule is based upon the 75/25 ratio, meaning 25% of the stuff they sell is decent quality, you just have to get through the other 75% of crap they sell to find it.

 Look for the products that are “tools” for successful trading and then use them to create a methodology that fits your style and personality.
 It is not as easy as just buying a system, but it will serve you better and improve your chances of being a successful trader in the long run.